AestasGIS/QGIS-log-datasources/README.md

 The following values has to be set inside the startup.py script:

-LOG_FILE : Location of the csv file.
+**LOG_FILE** : Location of the csv file.
 Has to be a located on a network drive and all QGIS users has to have write-access to the file.

-LOG_ROW: What to log.
+**LOG_ROW** : What to log.
 The LOG_ROW string has to be formatted correctly to function.
 Se below or inside the startup.py script for examples.

 You can use the following tokens when formatting :
 - now : timestamp,